CCRI-POPROX/poprox-recommender/README.md

 {"recommendations": {"user 1": [{"article_id": "2", "title": "title 2", "content": "content 2", "url": "url 2"}]}}
 ```

+Also, you can test the rec model with MIND Large test dataset by running the `eval_with_mind_large_test.py` file, which will produce
+AUC, MRR, nDCG@5, nDCG@10 values.

 To add large data or model file via dvc:

 1. install dvc dependencies if you don't have them already